 With InvestEngine, you can invest in two ways depending on your tolerance for risk and savviness as an investor: beginner investors or those who prefer a ready-made investment portfolio can select from one of the Managed Portfolios on offer, where the team of experts at InvestEngine will take care of the day-to-day investment decisions for you.
 These portfolios are a selection of ETFs based on your preferences and risk tolerance.
 Once you’ve selected one, you do not have to do anything else besides monitor the performance of your investments.
 Advanced or more confident investors can choose from 500+ commission-free ETFs and build their portfolios themselves.
 InvestEngine also offers fractional investing, which allows you to buy bits and pieces of an ETF with as little as £1.
 This enhances your ability to build a diversified portfolio even if you have a small amount of money to invest.
 With the DIY Portfolio, there are no platform fees.
 All InvestEngine portfolios are free of set-up fees, dealing fees, ISA fees or withdrawal fees.

 InvestEngine stands out amongst its competitors as one of the cheapest Stocks and Shares ISAs in the UK because it charges no platform or management fees on its DIY Portfolio and just 0.25% a year on its Managed Portfolio.
 You can also start investing with as little as £100.
-InvestEngine’s suite of products includes a Stocks and Shares ISA, Personal Account and Business Account.
+InvestEngine’s suite of products includes a Stocks and Shares ISA, SIPP, Personal Account and Business Account.
 The InvestEngine Stocks and Shares ISA is not flexible.

 Capital at risk.